mmercurio/dotfiles/README.md

 Additionally:

-- on macOS, `~/.1password/agent.sock` is symlinked to the 1Password SSH Agent socket (typically `~/Library/Group\ Containers/2BUA8C4S2C.com.1password/t/agent.sock` by default) so that this is consistent between macOS and Linux.
+- on macOS, [`~/.1password/agent.sock`](home/private_dot_1password/symlink_agent.sock) is symlinked to the 1Password SSH Agent socket so that this is consistent between macOS and Linux.
-- `~/bin/op` is symlinked to 1Password CLI executable so this is consistent across all SSH sessions on all macOS and Linux hosts.
+- [`~/bin/op`](home/bin/symlink_op.tmpl) is symlinked to 1Password CLI executable so this is consistent across all SSH sessions on all macOS and Linux hosts.
 - [`~/.ssh/config`](home/private_dot_ssh/private_default_config) includes the option `SendEnv LC_DESKTOP_HOST`.
 - [`~/.tmux.conf`](home/dot_tmux.conf) is configured to add `LC_DESKTOP_HOST` to the list of environment variables copied into the session via `update-environment`, so this works properly over tmux when reattaching to a session from a different desktop.